 A less-traveled part of the United Kingdom, Wales is one of the more unusual family holiday destinations, as they say in Britain.
 Three of its sites have earned UNESCO world heritage status, including its castles and town walls.

 And here are three other reasons to put Wales on your travel radar:

 - Fun festivals.
 If your family is inclined to musical destinations, then Wales may be the best vacation destination for you.
-They aren't called “The Land of Song” for nothing.
-They have several festivals to celebrate music all year round.
+Several festivals celebrate music all year round.
+Wales isn’t called “The Land of Song” for nothing.

 - The starry sky.
 Stargazers looking for a perfect place to marvel at the night sky should head to Wales.
 Few places are more perfect for those who just want to appreciate the beauty of the stars and the universe.

 If your faith or religion is important to you, we recommend Israel as the perfect vacation getaway.
 Christians, Muslims, and Jews will all find something interesting here.

 Here are some of the most-recommended activities to try in the country:

 - Visit Jerusalem.
 From food to culture, there is so much to see and do in this ancient city.
 Each of Jerusalem’s four quarters has its own character: Christian, Armenian, Jewish and Arab.
 While there, be sure to visit the Temple Mount and the Wailing Wall, see the megalithic stones in the Kotel Tunnel, and fill up on all the fresh delicacies in Jerusalem’s varied local markets!

 - Float in the Dead Sea.
 Who would not be intrigued by a sea where you cannot swim?
 Israel is home to the famous Dead Sea, where you can only float in its salty waters but can never swim.
 The mineral-rich water is well known as a beauty treatment – slather its mud onto your body and you’ll leave with super-soft skin.